Design, backend, and frontend collaboration problems in scrum teams?

 Solution 2: Swarming of 3 Amigos

 Swarming of 3 amigos was the practice we experimented it in the next sprints.
-Before starting any product backlog item, 3 amigos need to swarm together.
+Before starting any product backlog item, three amigos need to swarm together.
 Swarm to do what?

 1- Start with low-fidelity wireframes instead of high-fidelity wireframes or prototypes

-Most designers used to sit at their ivory tower and design a high-fidelity prototype with all details and handover it over to developers for implementation.
-So other team members need to wait for several days to get the designer’s artifacts.
+Most designers used to sit at their ivory towers and design a high-fidelity prototype with all details and handover it over to developers for implementation.
+So other team members must wait several days to get the designer’s artefacts.
 It will create a delay and will increase the cost of change.
-In most cases, they don’t accept changes or feedback too, because they have fallen in love with their design.
+In most cases, they don’t accept changes or feedback because they have fallen in love with their design.

 Based on this article, “A wireframe is the first visual representation of a designer’s idea.
-It ensures that the developers and customers get a clear understanding of the functionalities and designs that the software needs to support.
+It ensures that the developers and customers clearly understand the functionalities and designs the software needs to support.
 Don’t be fooled.
-Despite their minimalism, designers can find low-fidelity wireframes, inspiring.
+Despite their minimalism, designers can find low-fidelity wireframes inspiring.
 They are flexible tools that provide room for experimentation.
-When team members can visualize and agree upon the inclusion of features earlier in the development lifecycle, they spare their clients additional costs later on in development.
+When team members can visualize and agree upon the inclusion of features earlier in the development lifecycle, they spare their clients additional costs later in development.

 At this step, we can invite the product owner too.
 I suggest using a whiteboard(even miro for remote teams) for wireframing.

-Remember that, one of the agile values is “Individuals and interactions”, this swarming is not just about creating a wireframe, it’s about to let them interact together and break down the silo mindset.
+Remember that one of the agile values is “Individuals and interactions” this swarming is not just about creating a wireframe; it’s about letting them interact together and break down the silo mindset.
 Talk together and create a shared understanding.
-We use the 3 amigos practice to facilitate a conversation.
+We use the three amigos practice to facilitate a conversation.
 Shared understanding is more important than shared documents.

 The designer can start to design a high-fidelity wireframe after swarming, and other guys don’t need to wait for him.

-It’s time to make an agreement on API contract.
+It’s time to agree on an API contract.
 Today most modern software is based on API and JSON.
-The first step is to talk and make an agreement about API contract and so create a mock API based on the agreement.
+The first step is to talk and make an agreement about the API contract and create a mock API based on the agreement.
 The frontend developer can start to implement the frontend of the login page without waiting to finish of backend task.

-Acceptance criteria of the user story and wireframe will make it easy to create a shared API contract.
+Acceptance criteria of the user story and wireframe will make creating a shared API contract easy.

-You can open your favorite editor, and type your JSON.
+You can open your favourite editor and type your JSON.
 Or you can use the on-the-shelf tools.
-In the next step, You can use an API mock server to test and call your Mock APIs too.
+In the next step, You can also use an API mock server to test and call your Mock APIs.

 MockAPI.io is one of the great tools that you use it easily create a mock API.

-Or Mock.io is another great tool that you can create a different kind of Mock APIs (Mock API for microservices, Mock JSON API, Fake JSON API)
+Or Mock.io is another great tool that you can create a different kinds of Mock APIs (Mock API for microservices, Mock JSON API, Fake JSON API)

-Swarming of 3 amigos is great practice, to create a shared understating between individuals with different skills and create an agreement to make sure everyone can start it without delay.
-This practice is not just helping people to start their tasks together, 3 amigos swarms together to decrease the feedback loop and reduce the change cost.
+Swarming three amigos is a great practice for creating a shared understanding between individuals with different skills and creating an agreement to make sure everyone can start it without delay.
+This practice is not just helping people to start their tasks together; three amigos swarms together to decrease the feedback loop and reduce the change cost.

-Please let me know what do you think about this practice 🙂
+Please let me know what you think about this practice 🙂

 Originally published at http://factfulagility.com on November 5, 2020.